-Studies that examine the effects of certain foods on acid reflux show that this claim isn’t true.
-Milk is actually found to be a common heartburn trigger alongside spicy foods, fried foods, and alcohol, because pasteurized cow’s milk is slightly acidic.
+Studies that examine the effects of certain foods on acid reflux show that this claim isn’t true—in fact, milk might make your heartburn worse!
+Milk is found to be a common heartburn trigger alongside spicy foods, fried foods, and alcohol, because pasteurized cow’s milk is slightly acidic.1

-On the contrary, vinegars, including apple cider vinegar (ACV) are acids.
-Though some people believe that fermented vinegar contains healthy bacteria that improves digestion, doctors don’t recommend using ACV or any other vinegar to treat heartburn.
-In fact, the extra acid may promote additional burning and irritation of the esophagus in those who already suffer from heartburn.
+On the contrary, vinegars, including apple cider vinegar (ACV), are acids.1 Although fermented vinegar contains healthy bacteria that improves digestion, doctors don’t recommend using ACV or any other vinegar to treat heartburn.
+In fact, the extra acid in apple cider vinegar may promote additional burning and irritation of the esophagus in those who already suffer from heartburn.

 Some evidence shows that alkaline water can deactivate an enzyme in the body related to the production of stomach acid.
-However, the soothing effects felt after drinking alkaline water come from diluting the stomach acid and flushing the esophagus—this is something tap water can readily do just as well as alkaline water.
+However, the soothing effects felt after drinking alkaline water come from diluting the stomach acid and flushing the esophagus—which is something tap water can readily do just as well as alkaline water.2

-Heartburn can be caused by any food, but certain foods are found to trigger heartburn more commonly than others.
-Those include alcohol, peppermint, coffee, chocolate, spicy foods, greasy and fried foods, tomatoes, and pizza.
-If you’re experiencing heartburn after meals, we recommend tracking what you eat and when to identify which foods may be causing symptoms.
+Heartburn can be caused by any food.
+However, some foods are found to trigger heartburn more commonly than others.
+Common heartburn trigger foods include alcohol, peppermint, coffee, chocolate, spicy foods, greasy and fried foods, tomatoes, and pizza.
+If you’re experiencing heartburn after meals, we recommend tracking what you eat and when to identify which specific foods may be triggering your symptoms.

 This is false.
-While heartburn can cause chest pain near your heart, this condition is not heart-related.
-Heartburn occurs when stomach contents flow back through the esophagus and cause burning in your throat and chest.
+While heartburn can cause chest pain near your heart, this condition is not heart related.
+Heartburn occurs when stomach contents flow back through the esophagus and cause a burning sensation in your throat and chest.
 The symptoms of heartburn and heart attack are very different but can feel similar.
 It's important to know when to seek medical help.
-Learn more about signs of heartburn symptoms vs. heart attack symptoms
+Learn more about signs of heartburn symptoms vs. heart attack symptoms.

 There are no true home “cures” for frequent heartburn.
 The good news is that you may be able to manage heartburn through positive lifestyle changes.
-Changes to your diet, reducing stress, and other healthy measures can mitigate the severity of your heartburn.
+Changes to your diet, reducing stress, and other healthy measures can help mitigate the severity of your heartburn symptoms.